 \subsection{End of the proof}

-By proposition \ref{proposition 11.3.1}(iii), proposition \ref{proposition 11.5.1}(ii) and (iii), in order to finish the proof of theorem \ref{theorem 11.2.1}, theorem \ref{theorem 11.2.2} and theorem \ref{theorem 11.2.3}, it only remains to show that the coefficients $c$ of proposition \ref{proposition 11.6.1} is zero.
+By Proposition \ref{proposition 11.3.1}(iii), Proposition \ref{proposition 11.5.1}(ii) and (iii), in order to finish the proof of Theorem \ref{theorem 11.2.1}, Theorem \ref{theorem 11.2.2} and Theorem \ref{theorem 11.2.3}, it only remains to show that the coefficients $c$ of Proposition \ref{proposition 11.6.1} is zero.
 If $G$ is not quasi-split there is nothing to prove.
 Assume now that $G$ is quasi-split.
-Fix a Borel subgroup $B\subset G$ and a maximal torus $T_{qd}\subset B$ (both defined over $F$).
-Denote by $\Gamma_{qd}(\mathfrak{g})$ the subset of $\Gamma(\mathfrak{g})$ consisting in the conjugacy classes that meet $\mathfrak{t}_{qd}(F)$.
-Recall that in subsection \ref{section 10.8}, we have defined a subset $\Gamma(\Sigma)\subset \Gamma(\mathfrak{g})$.
-It consists in the semi-simple conjugacy classes that meets the affine subspace $\Sigma(F)\subset \mathfrak{g}(F)$ defined in subsection \ref{section 10.1}.
+Fix a Borel subgroup $B\subset G$ and a maximal torus $T_{\quasid}\subset B$ (both defined over $F$).
+Denote by $\Gamma_{\quasid}(\mathfrak{g})$ the subset of $\Gamma(\mathfrak{g})$ consisting of the conjugacy classes that meet $\mathfrak{t}_{\quasid}(F)$.
+Recall that in Section \ref{section 10.8}, we have defined a subset $\Gamma(\Sigma)\subset \Gamma(\mathfrak{g})$.
+It consists in the conjugacy classes of the semi-simple parts of elements in the affine subspace $\Sigma(F)\subset \mathfrak{g}(F)$ defined in Section \ref{section 10.1}.
 We claim that